chaoss/community/GSoC-Ideas.md

 Pool the existing, six computational models for classifying repositories in open source ecosystems to provide a rich, and complete view of project categories and clusters within a define open source software ecosystem
 From the categories identified, projects most at risk will be identified using analysis of each of the six models, and trained with data from projects that are known to have contributed to projects earlier.

+The aims of the project are as follows:
+  - Identify projects with similar styles and characteristics automatically.
+  - Recommend projects based on individual developer styles and skills.
+  - Increase awareness of open source project ecosystems, and their compopnent projects.

 The aims will require working in a programming language to automate the task, use API to generate the graphs, and use some Graphic editor to prepare the pdf.

 * _Difficulty:_ Medium